Director, Legal Writing & Appellate Advocacy

 Master Legal Skills Professor

-Professor Adkins has researched the history of the 1968 Florida Constitution and its revisions and has a book on the subject forthcoming in 2016, “Making Modern Florida: How the Spirit of Reform Shaped a New Constitution.”
-She has presented her Florida Constitution research at the University of South Florida and the University of Florida as well as addressing community organizations.
-She has conducted numerous oral history interviews of Florida legal, political and historical figures.
+Professor Adkins has researched the history of the 1968 Florida Constitution and its revisions and has a book, published in the summer of 2016, titled “Making Modern Florida: How the Spirit of Reform Shaped a New Constitution.”
+She has presented her Florida Constitution research at the University of South Florida, the University of Florida, and Florida Coastal School of Law, as well as addressing professional and community organizations.
+She has conducted numerous oral history interviews of Florida legal, political and historical figures and is the treasurer of the Florida Supreme Court Historical Society.

-In the world of legal writing and appellate advocacy, Professor Adkins is faculty advisor to the Florida Moot Court Team, and has presented nationally and regionally on assessment methods in legal writing; the use of teaching assistants in legal writing instruction; and innovative teaching methods.
-She serves on national committees of the Association of Legal Writing Directors and the Legal Writing Institute.
+Professor Adkins is the Director of UF Law’s department of legal writing and appellate advocacy.
+In addition, she is faculty advisor to the Florida Moot Court Team, and has presented nationally and regionally on assessment methods in legal writing; the use of teaching assistants in legal writing instruction; and innovative teaching methods.
+She serves on the board of the Association of Legal Writing Directors and on national committees with the Legal Writing Institute.

 J.D., University of Florida